The Paper Chase (film): Reception

 Vincent Canby wrote that the film "goes slowly soft like a waxwork on a hot day, losing the shape and substance that at the beginning have rightfully engaged our attention;" he concludes "it takes a long while for The Paper Chase to disintegrate, and there are some funny, intelligent sequences along the way, but by the end it has melted into a blob of clichés."
 Jay Cocks called it a movie of "some incidental pleasures and insights and a great deal of silliness:"

 What [writer/director] Bridges catches best is the peculiar tension of the classroom, the cool terror that can be instilled by an academic skilled in psychological warfare.
 His Ivy League Olympian is Kingsfield, a professor of contract law who passes along scholarship with finely tempered disdain.
 In an original bit of casting, Kingsfield is played by veteran theater and film producer John Houseman.
 It is a forbidding, superb performance, catching not only the coldness of such a man but the patrician crustiness that conceals deep and raging contempt.

 The University of Chicago Law School called Houseman's rendition of the Socratic method "over-the-top", telling prospective students:

 John Houseman may have won an Oscar for his impressive performance, but if anyone ever did teach a law school class like his Professor Kingsfield, no one at Chicago does today.
-Instead, our students discover quickly that the Socratic Method is a tool and a good one that is used to engage a large group of students in a discussion, while using probing questions to get at the heart of the subject matter.
-The Socratic Method is not used at Chicago to intimidate, nor to "break down" new law students, but instead for the very reason Socrates developed it: to develop critical thinking skills in students and enable them to approach the law as intellectuals.
+The Socratic Method is a valuable tool used to engage students in discussion and develop critical thinking skills.
+It is employed at Chicago to foster intellectual approaches to the law, rather than to intimidate or break down new students.
+Through probing questions, the method helps students delve into the core of the subject matter and encourages them to think critically.

 Others disagreed; another reviewer found it accurate:

 This is really the only serious flick about law school life.
 It's brooding and intense, perfectly capturing the dynamic between law professor and student.
 The movie is worth watching just for actor John Houseman's Academy Award-winning performance as Professor Kingsfield.
 Every school still has a professor that knows how to absolutely terrify the 1Ls — for us at UChicago, that was Richard "The Hammer" Helmholz.
 The Paper Chase's Professor Kingsfield is like a distillation every one of these scary arch-villain type professors.

+One law professor, Ed Fallone, opined:

+From the point of those of us who are law professors, it makes sense to criticize the oppressive law school environment reflected in the movie.
+However, from the point of view of current law students, the movie illustrates a heroic journey by the protagonist that they would like to emulate.

 Roger Ebert gave the movie four stars and singled out the performances of Bottoms and Houseman for praise.

-On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 30 reviews, with an average rating of 7.2/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 78% based on 32 reviews, with an average rating of 7.1/10.
 On Metacritic, which sampled seven critic reviews and calculated a weighted average score of 67 out of 100, the film received "generally favorable reviews".